anjathiart/100-days-of-code/r1-log.md

 ### R1D05 - 20200807
 Added my google search clone to my github account https://github.com/anjathiart/google-search-clone.
 Watched the lecture on Django.
 Python-Django is totally different to what I'm used to using Node-Vue.
 But as I follow along I can tell how the one method relates to the methods used at work.
 It's a new way of thinking about it which is good.
 The tooling / configuration / structure of a python-django app is a mindset shift for me.

+### R1D06 - 20200808
+Started Project 1: Wiki (CS50W).
+I'm getting used to the Django frontend and folder structure.
+I'm confused with the "not namespaced" error I get as I believe that I am implementing things namespaced.
+I'm sure it will make sense later on.
+I've implemented a dynamic route for viewing entries, as well as an error page for 404 not found.